Uvacoder/port-greweb/_posts/2015-08-04-making-performant-react-applications.md

 ### DX

-React has an incredible Developer eXperience (that people seem to call DX now!) that can [help you improving UX](https://twitter.com/greweb/status/617258379183005696) and the ability to [measure Performances](https://facebook.github.io/react/docs/perf.html) and [optimize them](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) when you reach bottlenecks.
+React has an incredible Developer eXperience (that people seem to call DX nowadays!) that can [help you improving UX](https://twitter.com/greweb/status/617258379183005696) and the ability to [measure Performances](https://facebook.github.io/react/docs/perf.html) and [optimize them](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) when you reach bottlenecks.

 You can easily figure out which component is a bottleneck in the Component tree as shown in following screenshot.